-College Football Hot Seat: Odds For Next CBF Head Coach Fired
+College Football Hot Seat: Odds For Next Head Coach Fired

 • 👀Coaching turnover comes earlier and earlier each college football season.
 Who is on the hot seat already?

-• 📈Below, a team of college football experts reveal our exclusive odds to be the first head coach fired this season.
+• 📈Below, a team of college football experts reveal our exclusive odds to be the next head coach fired this season.

 Next CFB Coach Fired Odds in 2024